idodogroup/developement/README.md

 ### 👨‍💻 Approach to development & our tech stack

-We are Agile.
+We are agile.
 Teams for which it makes sense, work in 2-week sprints, some teams (for instance research and development team) where tasks are not possible to split into tasks which would fit into sprints use Kanban.
 We are not working exactly as Scrum Guide dictates, but we bend Scrum, so it works for us.
 But you still will find these ceremonies in your calendar:
 - Sprint planning
 - Sprint review
 - Sprint retrospective